In the aftermath of a mass shooting, a recurring question arises: How did the shooter get the gun?

 Where did the rest of the guns come from?

-Sixteen of the guns used in mass shootings in the last 36 years — roughly 15.2 percent — were obtained in other ways:
+Seventeen of the guns used in mass shootings in the last 36 years — roughly 15% — were obtained in other ways:

 - In eight cases shooters took their guns from family members